Printable CalcKit report

 Monthly repayment

 Estimated repayment at the current rate.
 This is the regular amount that needs to fit inside the budget.
-Against the other key figures in this report, it is marked action.
+Against the other key figures in this report, it is marked healthy.

 Surplus after current repayment